angusmok/mock-clusters/README.md

 # mock-clusters
-# This is code to generate mock cluster catalogues.
+This is python code to generate mock cluster catalogues.
+Important parameters can be modified in the header section.
+Further detail will be included in the future.